nils-wisiol/dns-falcon/README.md

 ## Acknowledgements

-This work is based on the pdns fork of @gothremote, who worked on this for this Master's thesis.
+This work is based on the PowerDNS and openssl forks of [@gothremote](https://github.com/gothremote/), who worked on this for his Master's thesis.